carlosmoran97/movie-rental-api/README.md

 Now it's time to install the node.js dependencies.
 For doing that run the command

     npm install
 Now that all the dependencies are installed it is time to migrate (creating the database tables) and populate the database with default data (seed the database).
-Before doing that it is important to now that the database configuration is being store on the config/config.json file.
+Before doing that it is important to know that the database configuration is being store on the config/config.json file.
 So if you have a different username or password, you can make the changes here,
 ![enter image description here](https://lh3.googleusercontent.com/pw/ACtC-3eVRLwUGHyACZ3Tk8zsbOw-L8AA-FPjnzaMUukws6PCCDCD8O5R2Z3bVZjSsKx-0kc3j6huVyFMhT8LlhvGgUv8Zyo7XBSU-yiWJiReDXl-h1pUiWkS_BwvLIc6LhhgF4hFBXLrgJIvqiAFvQP6J-mXkA=w1148-h563-no)
 To migrate run the command